igamenovoer/quicknote/vscode-clang-format.md

 In vscode, install [clang-format plugin](https://github.com/xaverh/vscode-clang-format), and set your formatter to this plugin ([how?](https://stackoverflow.com/questions/30064480/how-do-you-change-the-formatting-options-in-visual-studio-code)).

+NOTE: Make sure you DO NOT use `clangd` for formatting, it does not work, use the `clang-format` plugin instead.

 In your system, install `clang-format`
 - linux: use `apt install clang-format`
 - windows: install [llvm](https://llvm.org/builds/), and add `clang-format` to your `PATH` environment